JOB SEARCH

 New associates who bond too closely with support staff often have problems when they need to be more firm with their new friends.
 Once the honeymoon phase is over, you’ll need to start directing your staff for optimal effectiveness.
 If you’ve been partying with your support staff, it may be hard to instruct them firmly during an emergency, or to ask them to clean up after that parvo pup when they’d rather handle less noxious duties.
 Additionally, if you’re overly social with your support staff, it’ll be harder to tell them they need to get off their phone and do callbacks or find other profitable ways of spending time during slow periods.

-Owners may not mind you researching cases (or playing) on VIN during your down time, but they won’t appreciate your allowing support staffers to kick back on the time-clock in a similar fashion.
+While there’s nothing wrong with a little “down time” and having some fun, owners may not appreciate you allowing support staff to kick back on the clock.
 Be sure to maintain the amount of emotional distance required to be a leader with staff so they will listen when you say “get back to work” should you need to.
 Your support staff is key to succeeding in your new job, and can really go a long way towards making your work day enjoyable.
-Starting off on a good foot by bringing treats is encouraged.
+Starting off on a good foot by bringing treats is encouraged (pro tip: include some money for staff treats in your monthly budget).

 Ideally, you’ll have visited and worked some trial days before starting the job, so there won’t be any ethical considerations you cannot live with in your new practice.
 While you’re getting to know your support staff, remember your most important relationship is with your boss.
 Check in occasionally to ensure you are on the right track with cases and interpersonal communications.
 If possible, try to catch the boss when things aren’t chaotic, and work to develop a respectful but relaxed camaraderie.